Skip to content

 1

-Two-dimensional arrays have more options.
-Consider an example where we want to process 1000 columns, and we have a plenty of parameters that should apply per each element.
-Some parameters may be scalars that are the same for each element, some may be one-dimensional arrays that are the same for each column, and some may be the same for each row.
-Instead of broadcasting them fully, we can keep the number of their elements and just expand them to two dimensions in a way that would broadcast them nicely using NumPy:
+Two-dimensional arrays offer more flexibility.
+Consider an example where you want to process 1000 columns, and you have several parameters to apply to each element.
+Some parameters might be scalars that are the same for every element, some might be one-dimensional arrays that repeat for each column, and some might be the same for each row.
+Instead of broadcasting these arrays fully, you can simply keep the number of their elements and expand them to two dimensions as needed so they will broadcast correctly with NumPy:

 >>> a = np.array([[0]]) # (1)!